 What’s the harm in a little sip of soda, a taste of coffee, or a bite of a brownie?

-Nothing immediate, but over the long haul, you might find your little infant growing up to be a soda swigging, sweet tooth monster if you’re not careful.
+Nothing immediate, but over the long haul, you might find your little infant growing up to be a soda swigging, sweet tooth kid if you’re not careful.

 It’s true—what we offer babies now influences their taste preferences later on.
-So, for sugary foods, I suggest holding out until age two (of course, the one year birthday cake is ok).
+Regarding sweets for babies, I suggest holding out until age two.

-You may curb sweet preferences, and although they still may kick into high gear later on, you’ll be arming yourself and your baby with some early exposure to healthier fare.
+Avoiding sugary foods early in life may help curb your baby’s sweet tooth.
+She may kick the sweet preference into high gear later on, but you’ll have armed her with early exposure to healthier fare.

-Last, artificial sweeteners fall into this category too.
-Avoid them for all children, but especially for babies and young toddlers, even if “just one bite” seems harmless.
+Last, artificial sweeteners and colors fall into this category too.
+Try to limit them, especially for babies and young toddlers, even if “just one bite” seems harmless.

 The dose relative to body weight is considerable.
-I’ve searched and searched, and there’s no upside to offering them to children of any age.
+I’ve searched and searched, and there’s no upside to offering artificial food colors to young children.